2024 Viertola school shooting: Investigation

-The police treated the incident as one count of murder and two counts of attempted murder, as well as one count of an illegal threat.
-The legal owner of the handgun used in the shooting is being investigated for a firearms offence.

-The handgun used was licensed and owned by a close relative of the shooter.
-Initially, the police stated that the motive for the shooting was bullying.
+The police initially stated that the motive for the shooting was bullying.
 The Finnish broadcasting company Yle reported that a twelve-year-old had confessed to shooting the three students.
 The shooter reportedly stated that he had been bullied at school.
 However, subsequent investigations by the police have not shown any evidence of bullying, nor by the victims targeted.
 The shooter had transferred to the school at the beginning of the semester.
 Due to the shooter being a minor, he will not face criminal charges in accordance to Finnish law.
 The shooter was placed in the care of social services.
 National Police Commissioner Seppo Kolehmainen stated that law enforcement had not received any information on an impending attack prior to the shooting.

-The shooter reportedly enjoyed using the internet to watch people die in videos and was obssessed with school shootings.
+The shooter reportedly enjoyed using the internet to watch people die in videos.
 He also had a target list consisting of fifteen names.
 In an r/AskReddit thread which asked users to predict their manner of death, the shooter answered "being shot by police".
+The shooter had also researched the Jokela, Kauhajoki, Uvalde, Suzano and Columbine school shootings.

+The gun used in the crime was a .22 caliber Herter's Waseca single-action revolver, a cheap gun modelled after the Colt Single Action Army, which was given to the perpetrator by his grandfather.